ZXEducation/mpv/DOCS/man/mpv.rst

 On macOS the watch later directory is located at ``~/.config/mpv/watch_later/`` and the cache directory is set to ``~/Library/Caches/io.mpv/``.
-These directories can't be overwritten by environment variables.
+These directories can't be overwritten by enviroment variables.
 Everything else is the same as `FILES`_.